Coworking: In North America

-Since Neuberg started the coworking movement in 2005, San Francisco continues to have a large presence in the coworking community and is home to a growing number of coworking spaces.
+Since Brad Neuberg started the coworking movement in 2005, San Francisco continues to have a large presence in the coworking community and is home to a growing number of coworking spaces.
 Also in the Bay Area, Anca Mosoiu established Tech Liminal in 2009, a coworking place in Oakland.

 The coworking model for office space is extremely popular in Miami.
 In fact, a 2018 study done by Yardi Matrix, recognized Miami as the US city with most co-working spaces per square foot.
+As of 2023, Florida is one of the fastest growing coworking markets.

-Coworking has also spread into many other metropolitan areas, with cities such as Seattle, Washington, Portland, Oregon, Toronto, Wichita, Kansas, and Columbus, Ohio now offering several coworking venues.
+In the United states, coworking has also spread into many other metropolitan areas, with cities such as Seattle, Washington, Portland, Oregon, and Wichita, Kansas, now offering several coworking venues.
 In recent years there has been an increase in the number of suburban and rural coworking spaces including Amarillo, Texas, Des Moines, Iowa, Independence, Oregon and Indianapolis, Indiana.

 The New York coworking community has also been evolving rapidly in Regus and Rockefeller Group Business Center.
 WeWork and other services have a large presence.
 The demand for coworking in Brooklyn neighborhoods is high due to the increased number of millennials in the workforce; nearly one in 10 workers in the Gowanus, Brooklyn area are remote workers.
 The industrial area of Gowanus is seeing a surge in new startups that are redesigning old buildings into new coworking spaces.
 In Brooklyn, in 2008, the first green-focused coworking space in the US, called Green Spaces, was founded by Jennie Nevin, and it expanded in 2009 to Manhattan and Denver and has been a driving force for green entrepreneurship through the collaboration of coworking.